drwetter/testssl.sh/doc/testssl.1.md

         testssl.sh --starttls=imap imap.gmx.net:143

 does the same on the plain text IMAP port.
 Please note that for plain TLS-encrypted ports you must not specify the protocol option: `testssl.sh smtp.gmail.com:465` tests the encryption on the SMTPS port, `testssl.sh imap.gmx.net:993` on the IMAPS port.
+Also MongoDB which provides TLS support can be tested.

 ## RFCs and other standards